rparang/github-blog/content/coderbyte_scraping_solutions.md

 Keep it mind, since this scrapes the site by parsing the returned HTML and doesn't use a dedicated Coderbyte API, it may not be stable.

-[See here](https://web.archive.org/web/20210622230023/https://github.com/rparang/coderbyte/tree/master/challenges) for the solutions to the challenges in Javascript (pulled using the Scrape Coderbyte app) that I've managed to solve.
+[See here](https://github.com/rparang/coderbyte/tree/master/challenges) for the solutions to the challenges in Javascript (pulled using the Scrape Coderbyte app) that I've managed to solve.
 There are few remaining in "Medium Difficulty" and all in the hard category as of the time of this writing.

-### Complete Challenges:
+### Completed Challenges:

 * AB\_Check.js